 But this is where the genius comes in.
 Not only are you able to check on your baby as you would usually using the compatible 7″ HD touch screen monitor it comes with (bigger is definitely better here), but after downloading the Hubble app for free to your android or apple phone, you can actually see your baby wherever you might be… on your phone.
 Particularly useful for our family as my other half is often away for long stretches and isn’t able to maintain that close bond with our baby as much as he’d like.
 It allows him to still feel included on day-to-day events such as the bedtime routine.

 The fact that everything you can do on the compatible monitor can also be done through your phone is brilliant.
 With either one, you can move the camera into the right position to be able to see your baby, and you can also zoom in.

-You can access the microphone to be able to soothe your baby (I love the idea of Mr London Mum reading a bed time story if he’s away through the microphone system), play melodies, take pictures and even check the temperature of the room.
+You can access the microphone to be able to soothe your baby, play melodies, take pictures and even check the temperature of the room.

 Further more, if any movement is detected in the room, it can send a notification to your device letting you know that either someone is in there or that your baby is significantly stirring.
 The camera will even take a small video of what caused the movement and upload it to the Hubble cloud (it takes up no space on your phone).

 Also as long as the camera and monitor have been sufficiently charged both units can work free of wires, meaning you don’t have to worry about cables stretching across your room to get the camera in the best possible position.
 The unit even comes with a universal mount for use indoors or outdoors meaning if there isn’t a suitable surface for the camera to visually work you can create one yourself.